Peronne / Mont St Quentin, France

 Summary and Conclusion

-Some commentators appear determined to be-little the achievement or undermine Monash, have made various observations that are trite and fail to grasp the complexity of the operation.
+Some commentators, who appear determined to be-little the achievement or undermine Monash, have made various observations that are trite and fail to grasp the complexity of the operation.
 Some have declared that the German Army was in effect collapsing at this point, overlook the fact that it was still operating effectively along the line of the Front and inflicting grievous casualties on the advancing Allies.
-The AMericans for example sustained 53,000 killed in little more than six months in this last phase of the war.
+The Americans for example sustained 53,000 killed in little more than six months in this last phase of the war.

 The AIF itself was nearing the point of exhaustion.
 Grossly under strengh and well under the 3:1 ratio of attackers to defenders that normally predicate success in attack, they still managed to wrest control of the objective from the enemy with no tanks or the level of artillery support they had enjoyed in early August.

 Some criticise Monash for not 'directing the attacks' of the Brigades and Battalions.
-He was the Corps Commander and once battle had been joined his capacity to influence the outcome other than by positiong resources to afford the best chance of success, his role at 'the sharp end' was necessarily limited by the fact that he had three Divisions all in close contact with the enemy.
+He was the Corps Commander and once battle had been joined his capacity to influence the outcome other than by positioning resources to afford the best chance of success, his role at 'the sharp end' was necessarily limited by the fact that he had three Divisions all in close contact with the enemy.
 The fighting was conducted at Platoon and Company level and the gains were hard won.
 As always, audacious and determined action by a few individuals often inspired their comrades at critical times.

 Experienced soldiers and leaders, when familiarised with the detail of this battle are generally in awe of the men at all levels who delivered this result.
 And so they should be.